awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 # Working with Amazon Elasticsearch Service Index Snapshots<a name="es-managedomains-snapshots"></a>

 Snapshots are backups of a cluster's data and state\.
+State includes cluster settings, node information, index settings, and shard allocation\.

-They provide a convenient way to migrate data across Amazon Elasticsearch Service domains and recover from failure\.
+Snapshots provide a convenient way to migrate data across Amazon Elasticsearch Service domains and recover from failure\.
 The service supports restoring from snapshots taken on both Amazon ES domains and self\-managed Elasticsearch clusters\.

 Amazon ES takes daily automated snapshots of the primary index shards in a domain, as described in [Configuring Automatic Snapshots](es-createupdatedomains.md#es-createdomain-configure-snapshots)\.
 The service stores up to 14 of these snapshots for no more than 30 days in a preconfigured Amazon S3 bucket at no additional charge to you\.
 You can use these snapshots to restore the domain\.